Weak $E_2$-Morita equivalences via quantization of the 1-shifted cotangent bundle: The two Hochschild cosimplicial complexes

 where $\eps:=\sum_{i=1}^m i_l(j_l-1)$.

 \paragraph Similarly, a right $\sDiff(\cO_X^\sbt,\cO_X)$ brace module structure on a complex is equivalent to a left $\sDiff(\cO_X^\sbt,\cO_X)^{op}$ brace module structure.

 \paragraph Note that the Grothendieck ring of differential operators $\sD_X$ is in general not a finitely generated algebra over $\cO_X$.
-On the other hand, the homotopy groups of the Grothendieck complex are locally free $\cO_X$-modules by the Hochschild-Konstant-Rosenberg theorem (\cite{Swa, Yek}).
+On the other hand, the homotopy groups of the Grothendieck complex are locally free $\cO_X$-modules by the Hochschild-Konstant-Rosenberg theorem (\cite{Swa, Yek}) if the characteristic $p$ is large enough ($p\geq \dim X$).